-Join Joe Marini for an in-depth discussion in this video The Progressbar control, part of Up and Running with jQuery UI.
+Join Joe Marini for an in-depth discussion in this video The Progressbar control, part of Learning jQuery UI.

 - In this chapter we'll discuss some of the more advanced jQuery UI controls.
 And we'll start off with the Progress Bar.
 Now I'm sure we've all seen Progress Bars before.
 They're used to indicate to the user the progress of some sort of function that's taking a while and jQuery UI provides a Progress Bar that you can use in your web apps.
 So here in the Example Snippets, so scroll down to the section on the Progress Bar and let's open up Progress Bar_start.
 And you can see here in the page I've got three divs.